The Economy of the Federation

 Side note On an interesting note, DS9: "In the Cards" was produced just after "First Contact", and Jake's reply to Nog exactly mirrors Picard's words to Lily.
 Although DS9 is otherwise full of evidence supporting the existence of money, this episode pays tribute to the movie.

 Still, we wouldn't expect Picard to lie when he says, "there is no money".
 He may be right in that the cost for ship may not be correlated in any way to the cost of living.
 Most likely because there is nothing like cost of living any longer, in which case he would have better said something like "money isn't used any longer in every-day life".
 In the 24th century, there may be plenty of energy for everyone to get whatever he needs from the replicator.
 Industry, power generation and infrastructure is highly automated.
 There is so much of everything that no one would need to work.
-Maybe there is a high unemployment rate, and the few people working in these fields are quite respectable.
+Maybe there is a high unemployment rate, and the few people working in industry, transportation and public services are quite respectable.
 Either that, or there are also many "fun" jobs besides that.
 Either way, the social position is still determined by the reputation of the job, only that payment seems to play a minor role.
 But money or Federation credits may still be necessary to purchase goods or services that are not ubiquitous.
 Clearly anything handmade or any service like Sisko's Restaurant would belong into this category.
 The loss of cultural values would be too sad if all this did not exist any longer.

 In this light, there may be some niches for companies like Dytallix or Yanas Tigan's mine, regardless whether they reside in Federation territory or on neutral ground.
 The Federation is a free society, and we would not expect private entrepreneurs to be outlawed.
-The reason why they do not have a major part is because they are only required to provide raw materials and goods that are not available anywhere and in any quantity.
+The reason why they do not have a major part is because they are only required to provide certain raw materials and goods that are not available anywhere and in any quantity.
 And such goods are likely to be traded with alien cultures.
 Even if the Federation economy somehow managed to go without a currency, an equivalent would be needed to trade goods with other civilizations.
 It is possible that the Federation credit is not much different than gold-pressed latinum in this field.

 We cannot and we should not compare the economy of the Federation to 20th century communism, even if there are certain parallels in the ultimate goals (that were never close to be reached in any implementation of communism).
 Communism was an ideology to liberate exploited workers by expropriating the capital owners in an act of revolution.
 Quite contrary to that, the Federation economy may have developed in a slow process, owing to a tendency in which money became unable to keep up productivity any longer.
 The reasons may be twofold.
 Firstly, it is already visible now that Western industrial (secondary) societies are turning into service (tertiary) economies and ultimately into financial (quaternary) economies.
 Automation has largely replaced human power.
 Hardly anyone is still "productive", in a way that his workforce would be needed to produce new values.
 The quaternary economy we are facing would just shift around assets, which would gradually lose its equivalent in the form of industrial goods.
 Secondly, the availability of plenty of energy may give the death blow to the idea of money as a driving force.
 There is clearly no money equivalent to something ubiquitous.